 “Two years of teamwork went into the creation of this report.
 I would like to thank everyone that contributed, especially our fire service technical panel that made this study pertinent.
 The results of this study provide the fire service with data that shows the impact of vertical ventilation and suppression tactics.
 It does not say whether or not to conduct vertical ventilation, but what may happen when you make that tactical decision.
 In addition to this report, an interactive online training program is being developed and will be released by the end of July.”

-— Stephen Kerber, Vice President, Research and Director, FSRI
+— Steve Kerber, Vice President, Research and Director, FSRI

 This report provides all the detail that went into the execution of the experiments.
 The results from the experiments led to the identification of 12 tactical considerations for the fire service to integrate into their education and fire ground tactics where applicable.
 These tactical considerations include:

 - Stages of Fire Growth and Flow Paths

 - Impact of Shut Door on Victim Tenability and Firefighter Survivability

 - Softening the Target